Northeastern looks to extend streak vs Charleston | WTOP

-BOTTOM LINE: Northeastern looks for its fifth straight conference win against College of Charleston.
+BOTTOM LINE: Northeastern looks for its sixth straight conference win against College of Charleston.
 Northeastern’s last CAA loss came against the Hofstra Pride 70-61 on March 10, 2020.
-College of Charleston is coming off a 73-68 win over Drexel on Sunday.
+College of Charleston lost 67-62 loss at home to Northeastern in its most recent game.

-TEAM LEADERSHIP: College of Charleston’s Payton Willis has averaged 14.2 points while Zep Jasper has put up 12.3 points.
-For the Huskies, Tyson Walker has averaged 16.4 points and 5.6 assists while Shaquille Walters has put up 10.4 points and 6.3 rebounds.
+VETERAN PRESENCE: Senior leadership could play a big role in the outcome of this game.
+Payton Willis, Zep Jasper and Osinachi Smart have combined to account for 45 percent of College of Charleston’s scoring this season.
+For Northeastern, Tyson Walker, Shaquille Walters and Jason Strong have scored 56 percent of the team’s points this season, including 68 percent of all Huskies points over their last five.

-DIALING IT UP A NOTCH: The Huskies have scored 72.3 points per game and allowed 61 points per game across four conference games.
-Those are both solid improvements over the 64 points scored and 74.3 points given up per game to non-conference foes.
+CAA IMPROVEMENT: The Huskies have scored 71.2 points per game and allowed 61.2 points per game in conference play so far.
+Those are both substantial improvements over the 64 points scored and 74.3 points allowed per game to non-conference foes.

-FUELING THE OFFENSE: Walker has either made or assisted on 47 percent of all Northeastern field goals over the last three games.
-The sophomore guard has accounted for 20 field goals and 19 assists in those games.
+FUELING THE OFFENSE: Walker has either made or assisted on 46 percent of all Northeastern field goals over the last five games.
+The sophomore guard has accounted for 33 field goals and 27 assists in those games.

-UNDEFEATED WHEN: College of Charleston is a perfect 5-0 when it holds an opponent to 68 points or fewer.
-The Cougars are 0-6 when opponents score more than 68 points.
+ASSIST RATIOS: The Huskies have recently created buckets via assists more often than the Cougars.
+College of Charleston has 25 assists on 77 field goals (32.5 percent) over its past three matchups while Northeastern has assists on 53 of 79 field goals (67.1 percent) during its past three games.

-DID YOU KNOW: College of Charleston has committed a turnover on just 17 percent of its possessions this season, which is the lowest percentage among all CAA teams.
-The Cougars have turned the ball over only 11.2 times per game this season and just 8.3 times per game over their last three games.
+DID YOU KNOW: College of Charleston has committed a turnover on just 16.4 percent of its possessions this season, which is the best rate among all CAA teams.
+The Cougars have turned the ball over only 10.8 times per game this season and just 8.4 times per game against conference foes.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25